10-5-pursuit/lab-github/questions.md

 11. **What is a 'repository' in GitHub, and what are its key components?**

    \`\`\`
+   A repository is a place where you can store your code, files, and each file's revision history.
+Repositories can have multiple collaborators and can be either public or private.
    \`\`\`

 11. **Explain the concept of 'branching' in GitHub.
 Why is it important for collaborative projects?**